Lee-zixu/Lee-zixu.github.io/_pages/about.md

 # 🔥 News
+- *2026.06.10*: &nbsp;🎉🎉 I was honored to receive the Shandong University Graduate Academic Star Award (Practical Application Category, 18 people in the whole university).
 - *2026.06.02*: &nbsp;🎉🎉 Thrilled to share that our team won the **1st Place**🏅 in the Reasoned-Aware Composed Video Retrieval (CoVR-R) Challenge at the VidLLMs Workshop @ CVPR 2026!
 Congratulations to all members!
 - *2026.05.14*: &nbsp;🎉🎉 Thrilled to share that our team won **1st places**🏅✖️2, **2nd places**🥈✖️2, and **3rd place**🥉✖️1 across multiple Challenges (HD-EPIC, EPIC-KITCHENS, and EgoCross) at the EgoVis Workshop @ CVPR 2026!
 Congratulations to all members!
 - *2026.04.30*: &nbsp;🎉🎉 One paper (COMBINER), was accepted by **TIP 2026**!
 Thanks to all co-authors!